domfarolino/algorithms/README.md

 The code in this repository is intended to be heavily documented and easily understood so that the understanding of techniques and concepts is easily transferred.
 Inside the `src` folder you'll see the folders `algorithm_practice` and `datastructures`.
-The contents of these folder is pretty obvious, but each one has its own documentation with it to further explain the file structure and organization involved.
+The contents of these folder is pretty obvious, but each one has its own accompanying documentation to further explain the file structure and organization involved.